isomerpages/moe-geylangmtdpri/_curriculum/Mother Tongue Languages/Chinese Language.md

 ### Pedagogical Approaches / Strategies

-1. Oracy precedes reading & writing.
+1. Oracy precedes reading & writing. <br>
 2\.
-Focus on applying the language in real-life situations.
+Focus on applying the language in real-life situations. <br>
 3\.
-Use proficiency descriptors to motivate learners to progress to the next stage of learning
+Use proficiency descriptors to motivate learners to progress to the next stage of learning <br>
 4\.
 Greater use of ICT to engage learning & extends learning beyond the classrooms

 ### Other Events / Programmes

 1\.
-Chinese New Year Celebration
+Chinese New Year Celebration <br>
 2\.
-Mother Tongue Fortnight
+Mother Tongue Fortnight <br>
 3\.
-Cultural Camp
+Cultural Camp <br>
 4\.
-Structure Reading Programme
+Structure Reading Programme <br>
 5\.
 Engage parents in MTL E-Oral Workshop